 Note: Activate shows the deduction type based on the pay group country if the deduction is used in more than one country on both the Company and Employee Comparison reports.

 A prompt opens to help you filter the comparison results by a variance threshold to focus on large discrepancies.
-The report filename includes the test name to enable you to differentiate between files when working with multiple pay groups or pay periods.
+The report file name includes the test name to enable you to differentiate between files when working with multiple pay groups or pay periods.

 Each time you generate the Detailed Comparison report, it includes the latest review status on each row.